According to Squarespace, its templates are “award-winning”. But that could mean anything, really. It could even just be marketing mumbo-jumbo.

 Wait, What Are Squarespace Template Families?

 Good question.
-The first thing to understand here is that all Squarespace templates share the same basic features, allowing you to add:
+The first thing to understand here is that template families is a term that’s really only relevant to version 7.0.
+It’s simply a group of templates that share the same underlying structure.

 - Site header can be fixed at the top while scrolling